enleneennugy/scripts_dump/README.md

 	Then perform an alignment with mafft.

 	make_matrix_single_gene_from_several_fasta.py

 	USAGE: run the script in the folder with your fasta file: python change_filename_list.py
 ```

-- compare list
+- compare list.

 ```
 	Compare list, give the common elements of all the lists.
 ```

-- Etract genes from GenBank file format given a list of genes.
+- Extract genes from GenBank file format given a list of genes, make new fasta files per genes and align.

 ```
     Reads in the requested CDS name, searches for the CDS in the genbank file,